Fraunhofer-AISEC/cmc/README.md

 configuration data and meta-data about the expected platform state (see [Manifests and Descriptions](#manifests-and-descriptions))

 **Note**: The *cmcd* accesses the TPM and creates keys within the TPM.
-It is intended to run on a Virtual Machine or a machine/server intended to be used as a connector.
 You should not run it on your normal work laptop, as it might require the TPM and its key storage for secure boot, disk encryption or other purposes.
+Instead, run it on a dedicated Virtual Machine (VM) or server.

 ## Quick Start